 Zotero is a free citation manager that you can download from the internet.
 It works with most web browsers, and both mac and pc's.
 It helps organize your citations, creates bibliographies, and works with Microsoft Word for in-text citations.
 To get started, register for an account online.
-From there, you can download Zotero for your computer platform (Windows, macOS, or Linux), and a connector for your browser (Chrome, Firefox, and Safari).
+From there, you can download Zotero for your computer platform (Windows, macOS, or Linux), and a connector for your browser (Chrome, Firefox, and Safari). *Please note: If you are using your UIC Google account, you won't be able to add the connector to your browser.
+To do so, you should log into your personal Google account.*

 With your free account, you receive 300 MB of storage.
 (There are paid plans if you need more storage.)